abinit/abinit/doc/tutorial/gw1.md

 ```

 [[nkptgw]] defines the number of **k**-points for which the GW corrections will be
 computed.
-The **k**-point reduced coordinates are specified in [[kptgw]].
+The **k**-point reduced coordinates are specified in [[kptgw]] while [[bdgw]] gives the
+minimum/maximum band whose energies are calculated for each selected **k**-point.

+!!! important

-They **must belong** to the k-mesh used to generate the WFK file.
+    These k-points **must belong** to the k-mesh used to generate the WFK file.
 Hence
     if you wish the GW correction in a particular **k**-point, you should choose a
     grid containing it.
 Usually this is done by taking the **k**-point grid where the
     convergence is achieved and shifting it such as at least one k-point is placed
-on the wished position in the Brillouin zone. [[bdgw]] gives the
+    on the wished position in the Brillouin zone.
-minimum/maximum band whose energies are calculated for each selected **k**-point.

 There is an additional parameter, called [[zcut]], (not studied here) related to the self-energy
 computation.
 It is meant to avoid some divergences that might occur in the